-The in-game commodity system employs a hybrid architecture that functions as both a market exchange and a macroeconomic monitoring tool.
-The core of the exchange is a liquidity-based Automated Market Maker (AMM) model, which also serves as an algorithmic central bank to create an elastic money supply \cite{adams2020uniswap, sams2015note}.
-Unlike traditional closed-economy simulations with a fixed monetary base, our platform's AMM acts as the ultimate liquidity provider.
-New currency is explicitly minted and injected into circulation when agents sell commodities to a liquidity pool, and it is conversely removed upon purchase.
-This design structurally couples the aggregate money supply with real economic output.
-As agents improve productivity and extract more resources, the continuous selling pressure into the AMM leads to a secular expansion of liquidity, reflecting genuine economic growth.
+The commodity system employs a hybrid architecture that functions as both a market exchange and a macro-economic monitoring tool.
+The core of the exchange is a liquidity-based automated market maker that also serves as an algorithmic central bank creating an elastic money supply \cite{adams2020uniswap,sams2015note}.
+New currency is minted and injected into circulation when agents sell commodities to a liquidity pool, and currency is withdrawn from circulation upon purchase, which structurally couples the aggregate money supply with real economic output, so that rising productivity and the resulting selling pressure produce a secular expansion of liquidity that reflects genuine economic growth.

-At the micro-level, the instantaneous price of each commodity is governed exclusively by an automated dynamic pricing system.
-Each commodity is paired with the base game currency in a dedicated liquidity pool.
-The valuation within each pool adheres to the Constant Product Formula \cite{adams2020uniswap, angeris2020improved}: